acorn-io/runtime/docs/docs/100-reference/01-command-line/acorn_image_sign.md

   -a, --annotation strings   Annotations to add to the signature -h, --help                 help for sign
-  -k, --key string           Key to use for signing (default "./cosign.key") -p, --push                 Push the signature to the signature repository
+  -k, --key string           Key to use for signing (default "./cosign.key")
 ```

 ### Options inherited from parent commands

 ```
-  -A, --all-projects        Use all known projects
       --debug               Enable debug logging
       --debug-level int     Debug log level (valid 0-9) (default 7) --kubeconfig string   Explicitly use kubeconfig file, overriding current project